Sieluna/RTSRP/README.md

 }
 ```

-The GenerateCameraRayWithOffset function applies an offset to the ray generated
+* The **GenerateCameraRayWithOffset** function applies an offset to the ray
-for the pixel, with the offset value provided by GetRandomValue.
+  generated for the pixel, with the offset value provided by **GetRandomValue**.

-The _FrameIndex represents the index of the current frame being rendered.
+* The *_FrameIndex* represents the index of the current frame being rendered.
 If
   this value is greater than 1, the current frame data is averaged with previous
   frames; otherwise, the current frame data is directly written to the render
   target.

 ### 5.2.
 Rendering in C# using the SRP Pipeline